Claudio Gentile: Club career

-He was born in Tripoli, Libya, but came to Italy as a child.
+Gentile was born in Tripoli, Libya, to parents from Noto, Sicily.
+He moved to Brunate, Lombardy with his family at the age of eight.

 After beginning his career with Arona, Gentile played in Serie B with Varese during the 1972–73 season.

-He then moved to Juventus and first played for them in a Coppa Italia match against Ascoli Calcio on 29 August 1973, with his Serie A debut following on 2 December 1973 against Verona.
-In all he played 414 senior matches for Juventus, including 283 in Serie A. In over a decade with Juventus, Gentile won two major European club competitions (1976–77 UEFA Cup and 1983–84 European Cup Winners' Cup), six Serie A championships, and two Coppa Italias.
+He then moved to Juventus and first played for them in a Coppa Italia match against Ascoli on 29 August 1973, with his Serie A debut following on 2 December 1973 against Verona.
+In all, he played 414 senior matches for Juventus, including 283 in Serie A. In over a decade with Juventus, Gentile won two major European club competitions (1976–77 UEFA Cup and 1983–84 European Cup Winners' Cup), six Serie A championships, and two Coppa Italias.
 He also reached the final of the 1982–83 European Cup with the Turin club, only to suffer a 1–0 defeat against Hamburg in Athens.
+During the match, Gentile was involved in a controversial incident when he collided with opposing Danish forward Lars Bastrup in the opening minutes of the second half, with Juventus trailing; although Bastrup suffered a broken jaw as a result of the impact, the incident went unnoticed by the referee.

-In 1984, he moved to rivals Fiorentina where he spent three further seasons in Serie A, making over 60 appearances for the club.
+In 1984, Gentile moved to rivals Fiorentina where he spent three further seasons in Serie A, making over 60 appearances for the club.
 He then played a final season with Piacenza, in Serie B, retiring at the end of the 1987–88 season.

 International career

 Gentile was capped on 71 occasions by Italy between 1975 and 1984, scoring a single goal during his international career.
 He played in all of Italy's matches at the 1978 World Cup, where Italy finished in fourth place, after reaching second place in the final group stage of the tournament and then losing the 3rd place playoff to Brazil.
 Gentile also played in the 1980 European Championship, and he was named in the team of the tournament.

 In the 1982 World Cup, Gentile was once again a permanent member of the starting line-up as Italy went on to win the World Cup that year.
 He gained notoriety for his aggressive man-marking of Diego Maradona in a second-round victory against Argentina at the 1982 World Cup, where he fouled the Argentine star 11 times in the first half, and 23 in total, after which Gentile famously quipped, "Football is not for ballerinas!"
 Italy ended up defeating the defending champions Argentina 2–1.
-Italy then faced tournament favorites Brazil in the next second-round group match and won 3–2.
-Paolo Rossi had a hat trick.
-Italy defeated Poland 2–0 in the semi-final, and Gentile returned for the final against West Germany where Italy won 3–1.
+Italy then faced tournament favorites Brazil in the next second-round group match and won 3–2, in which Paolo Rossi scored a hat trick, while Gentile was tasked with marking Brazilian star playmaker Zico.
+Italy defeated Poland 2–0 in the semi-final, a match in which Gentile did not feature due to suspension.
+He returned to the starting line-up for the final against West Germany where Italy won 3–1.
 Gentile was once again in the team of the tournament for his performances during the 1982 World Cup.